-Frances E. Jensen, a professor of neurology explains, “It’s a paradoxical time of development.
-These are people with very sharp brains, but they’re not quite sure what to do with them.”
+Frances E. Jensen, a professor of neurology, explains, “It’s a paradoxical time of development.
+These are people with very sharp brains, but they’re not sure what to do with them.”

-As a result, I want to pass on some facts that will give you insight into teenage brain development, why they may be behaving as they are and how you can support them.
-Let it be noted, these are positive changes going on with your teen’s brain.
+As a result, I want to pass on some facts that will give you insight into teenage brain development, why they may behave as they are and how you can support them.
+Note, these are positive changes going on with your teen’s brain.
 It’s all about perspective.

-Consequently, I‘m sharing the changes your child is going through that may be an unknown variable for behaviors that have hindered the parent-child relationship.
-Some of what I have decided to share overlaps.
+I‘m sharing the changes your child is going through that may be an unknown variable for behaviors that have hindered the parent-child relationship.
+Some of what I have shared overlaps.